Homestead Exemption for Seniors with Limited Income

 The household income limitation is adjusted each year on January 1, according to changes in the consumer price index (CPI).
 It compares the

-information for these senior exemptions, scroll down to the subheading on the page titled Additional Homestead Exemption for Persons 65 and Older.
+Department of Revenue.
+To find the income limitation information for these senior exemptions, scroll down to the subheading on the page titled Additional Homestead

 The Homestead Exemption for Seniors has been granted, with various benefit amounts, in the following Lee County jurisdictions: